Skip to content

 Additionally, a company’s articles of association can take three forms.

-Unamended Model ArticlesDrafted by the government and are effective if there are no other articles registered with the company.
+Unamended Model ArticlesDrafted by the government, they are effective if no other articles are registered with the company.

 Amended Model ArticlesIn their general form, they are model articles with certain provisions altered to suit the company’s particular circumstances.